 The Packhorse Gallery is an innovative creative arts project run by Support to Recovery, a Kirklees mental health charity.

-The new venue for the Gallery means that we now have so much more space to hang stunning local artwork and are able to provide a range of events, workshops and community exhibitions.
+The new venue for the Gallery meant that we had so much more space to hang stunning local artwork and provide a range of events, workshops and community exhibitions.
 We work in partnership with other agencies and stage events in conjunction with larger events such as The Festival of Light and Huddersfield Contemporary Music Festival.
 As with all good things the word has spread and we continue to attract new visitors to the Gallery.
 Our membership has also grown and the work we exhibit is increasingly diverse.
 There really is something for everyone at the Packhorse Gallery.
 Importantly, we continue to promote positive mental health through the arts and creativity, and aim to reduce the stigma surrounding mental health through open conversations.

 We are now based in the downstairs area of The Packhorse Shopping Centre again, between The Card Factory and Warren James Jewellers